Fast and accurate Gaia-unWISE quasar mock catalogs from LPT and Eulerian bias: Mock generation workflow

 As a final step related to the bias calibration, we fine-tune the model to reproduce the angular clustering of the Quaia catalog.
 In particular, this operation is performed after the application of the subgrid model described in \S\ref{sec:subgrid} and of the injection of Quaia observational effects described in \S\ref{sec:quaia_obs_eff}.
 In fact, the bias model presented above reproduces the clustering of the DESI QSO sample, which in principle does not correspond to the one from Quaia.
 This fine-tuning is performed by varying the power-law exponents $\alpha$ until the large-scale normalization of the angular clustering of the mocks matches the one from the data after having applied the full mock-production pipeline.
+For both the $G<20.5$ and the $G<20$ samples, we find that the $\alpha$ parameter value that best fits the DESI QSO clustering must be multiplied by a factor $\sim 2$ to match the Quaia clustering amplitude.
+This means that the two Quaia samples have a larger bias than the DESI sample, consistently with the fact that the former have much lower magnitude cuts ($G<20.5$ and $G<20$, respectively) than DESI ($R<23.0$ in $r$-band \cite{Chaussidon2023}), and hence, are less sensitive to fainter QSOs.
 We stress that we calibrate the bias by relying only on the angular power spectrum $C_\ell$ in Fourier space, and no specific tuning of the configuration space angular clustering nor 3D clustering has been performed.
 We will validate the two-point angular correlation function in \S\ref{sec:validation}, and leave the study of 3D clustering measurements for a forthcoming paper (Shiferaw et al., in prep.).
 Furthermore, we notice that we are interestied in generating mock QSO catalogs both for the $G<20.5$ and the $G<20$ samples.
 To do so, we leave the freedom to have different model parameters for the two samples, in such a way to fit independently their angular clustering.